Hopf-Galois structures on separable field extensions of degree $pq$: Hopf-Galois Structures for General

 Most notably there is no case where the groups are isomorphic as abstract groups but not isomorphic as permutation groups.

 Denote by $\sigma_0(s)$ the number of divisors of $s$.

 \begin{theorem} In total, there are

-isomorphism types of permutation groups $G$ of degree $pq$ which are realised by Hopf-Galois structures of non-abelian type $C_p \rtimes C_q$, as listed in Table \ref{metabelian-trans-HGS}.
+isomorphism types of permutation groups $G$ of degree $pq$ (as listed in Table \ref{metabelian-structure}) which are realised by Hopf-Galois structures of non-abelian type $C_p \rtimes C_q$ (the numbers of which are displayed in Table \ref{metabelian-trans-HGS}).
 These include the two regular groups, i.e. the cyclic and non-abelian groups of order $pq$ (for which the corresponding Galois extensions have $2(q-1)$ and $2p(q-2)+2)$ Hopf-Galois structures of non-abelian type respectively).
 Of the corresponding field extensions for these groups, $\sigma_0(s)(1+\frac{1}{2}(q-3)+\frac{1}{2}(e_0-1)(q-1))$ fail to be almost classically Galois (these are the groups given by all but one group in each of the second and third left-hand cells in Table \ref{metabelian-trans-HGS}, along with $C_p \rtimes C_{dq^{c}}$ for $c>1$).
 In the remaining $\sigma_0(s)(3e_0+2)$ cases, the extensions are almost classically Galois. \end{theorem} \begin{proof} Everything except the statements about almost classically Galois extensions follows from Table \ref{metabelian-trans-HGS}.
-Upon inspection, it is clear that any group, say $J$, of order $pq$ in $P\rtimes\left\langle TA^{uq^{e_0-c}},B^{s/d} \right\rangle$ or $\left\langle \e_1,TA^{uq^{e_0-c}},B^{s/d} \right\rangle$, both for $(u,c)\neq (-1,1)$, cannot contain $T$, and thus none of these groups contain a regular normal subgroup, so don't correspond to almost-classically Galois extensions.
+Let $J$ be a group of order $pq$ in either $P\rtimes\left\langle TA^{uq^{e_0-c}},B^{s/d} \right\rangle$ or $\left\langle \e_1,TA^{uq^{e_0-c}},B^{s/d} \right\rangle$ for $(u,c)\neq (-1,1)$.
+It is clear that $J$ cannot contain $T$, and so none of these groups contain a regular normal subgroup.
+Therefore neither families of groups correspond to almost-classically Galois extensions.
 For the rest of the groups in the table, it is clear that they contain $\langle \e_1,T \rangle \cong N$, and so correspond to almost-classically Galois extensions. \end{proof}

 \begin{remark} \emph{Note that specialising to $p=2q+1$, we obtain $2(3+3+\frac{1}{2}(q-3))=q+9$ isomorphism types, with $2(1+\frac{1}{2}(q-3)+\frac{1}{2}(1-1)(q-1))=q-1$ non-almost classically Galois extensions and $2(3+2)=10$ almost classically Galois extensions.
 This retrieves the result of Theorem 3.2 of \cite{BML21}.
 We also note that the result for $(C_p \rtimes C_q) \times C_p$ where $|\Aut(M,M')|=p(p-1)$ corrects an error in Table $5$ in \cite{BML21}.} \end{remark}